-Exposure to a person, company or group (the Single Borrower Lending Limit) is restricted to maximum 15% of the Bank's regulatory capital, subject to any regulatory dispensations.
+Exposure to a person, company or group (the Single Borrower Lending Limit) is restricted to maximum 15% of Bank's Capital funds, subject to any regulatory dispensations.

 Credit quality of financial instruments

 All loans and advances in the Bank are classified according to asset quality.
 Standard accounts include all facilities which demonstrate good financial condition, risk factors and capacity to pay in line with the original terms of sanction.